m42e/zgen/README.md

     zgen oh-my-zsh <location>
 This is a shortcut for `zgen load`.

+#### Or if you prefer prezto
+    zgen prezto
+This will also create a symlink in the ZSHDOT or HOME directory.
+This is needed by prezto

+#### Load prezto plugins
+    zgen prezto <modulename>
+This is uses the prezto method for loading modules

+#### Set prezto options
+    zgen prezto <modulename> <option> <value(s)>
+This must be used before the module is loaded.
+Or if the default modules should be loaded (default) these settings must be done before the `zgen prezto` command

 #### Load plugins and completions
     zgen load <repo> [location] [branch]
 Similar to `antigen bundle`.
 It tries to source any scripts from `location`.
 If none found, it adds `location` to `$fpath`.